 A recent example is when Richardson “Red” Griswold was appointed by a judge to enforce a civil money judgment that was seventeen years old.
-Mr. Griswold took control of and sold real property that was owned by a judgment debtor who had been evading payment for nearly two decades.
+Mr. Griswold took control of the property that was owned by a judgment debtor who had been evading payment for nearly two decades.

 Griswold Law, APC

 Encinitas, CA 92024

 F: (888) 624-9177